 Also consider the value of replacing the roof if you plan to sell your home in the near future.
-Potential buyers may be turned off by having asbestos in the home.
+You may discourage potential buyers.
 To get the best value for your home, a new roof may be the best option.

 If you have an asbestos roof

 When you suspect your roof may contain asbestos, it may not be easy to judge accurately by looking at it.
 Don’t touch it or disturb it.
-Professional inspection is needed.
+The roof needs to have a professional inspection.